AleMancusoPOLI/fragmental/README.md

 ![alt text](public/assets/rm_top.png)

 ## Recorder
-If you want to export a result to your favourite DAW or just show what you did to your friends, there's a Recorder made just for you!
-Hit record and then export.
+If you want to export your results to your favorite DAW or share your work with friends, there's a Recorder made just for you!
+Simply hit record, then export.
 Light and simple.

 ![alt text](public/assets/rm_recorder.png)

 ## Effects
-On the bottom part of the page is located the Effect Rack.
+At the bottom of the page is the Effect Rack.
 The knobs presented control a combination of multiple simple effects, like reverb, delay, distortion, etc...
 The composite effects created until now are:
 - Vintage (Low-pass, Bitcrusher, Reverb), for a lo-fi analog vibe;